danbev/learning-v8/README.md

 JavaScript specifies a lot of built-in functionality which every V8 context must provide.
 For example, you can run Math.PI and that will work in a JavaScript console/repl.
 The global object and all the built-in functionality must be setup and initialized into the V8 heap.
 This can be time consuming and affect runtime performance if this has to be done every time.
-The blobs above are prepared snapshots that get directly deserialized into the heap to provide an initilized context.

 Now this is where the files `natives_blob.bin` and `snapshot_blob.bin` come into play.
 But what are these bin files?
+The blobs above are prepared snapshots that get directly deserialized into the heap to provide an initilized context.
-If you take a look in src/js you'll find a number of javascript files.
-These files referenced in src/v8.gyp and are used by the target `js2c`.
-This target calls tools/js2c.py which is a tool for converting JavaScript source code into C-Style char arrays.
+If you take a look in `src/js` you'll find a number of javascript files.
+These files referenced in `src/v8.gyp` and are used by the target `js2c`.
+This target calls `tools/js2c.py` which is a tool for converting JavaScript source code into C-Style char arrays.
 This target will process all the library_files specified in the variables section.
 For a GN build you'll find the configuration in BUILD.GN.
+Just note that there is ongoing work to move the .js files to V8 builtins and builtins will be discuessed later in this document.

 The output of this out/Debug/obj/gen/libraries.cc.
 So how is this file actually used?
 The `js2c` target produces the libraries.cc file which is used by other targets, for example by `v8_snapshot` which produces a